coderkatew/bear-yoga/README.md

 * View a list of products so that I can select items I want to purchase.
 * View individual product details so that I can easily see the price, description and product rating.
 * Easily view the total cost of the items in my shopping bag so that I can keep track of my spending.
-* Easily register for an account so that I can save my details and view my purchase history
+* Easily register for an account so that I can save my details and view my purchase history.
 * Sort the list of products so that I can quickly identify the cheapest or most expensive items.
 * Sort the list of products so that I can quickly identify products with the highest ratings.
 * Search for an item using a keyword so I can find relevant products.